WilliamMattsson1/williams-recipes/README.md

 This is a recipe website developed with HTML, CSS and Javascript.
 The recipe data is fetched from TheMealDB API.
 It also includes a chart created with Chart.js library.
 I also use a local JSON server as a REST API to demonstrate CRUD operations.
 Uses for GET, POST, PUT and DELETE request.

-The main focus in this project is Javascript.
-To get familiar with: arrays, objects, functions, parameters, template literals, conditional statements, loops, return values, creating and manipulating nodes, events, webstorage and fetching data.
+The main focus with this project is Javascript.
+For me to get familiar with: arrays, objects, functions, parameters, template literals, conditional statements, loops, return values, creating and manipulating nodes, events, webstorage and fetching data.

 ## Features